Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Step 6: Once VLC opens, try your MKV video once more to make sure your problem has been fixed.

 Let's say you discover your MKV video isn't playing with sound, so you decide to try other media players, but they all have the same issue.
 You've done everything you can think of, from installing more codecs to updating all your drivers.
-Then it means your MKV video is at fault.
+Then it means your MKV video is damaged.
+When you try to play a corrupted MKV video, the video will have no sound, and sometimes, the error code 0xc00d3e8c may appear on your screen.

-So rejoice, because you no longer have to delete your corrupt MKV videos.
-Wondershare has come up with the ultimate tool to fix corrupt MKV files called Recoverit Video Repair.
-It's a handy data recovery tool that can quickly repair corrupt MKV video files on your computer.
-Users can scan and preview their files for free using Recoverit Video Repair, so you're sure it can solve all your MKV video problems before you commit to getting it.
+So rejoice because you no longer have to delete your corrupt MKV videos.
+Wondershare has come up with the ultimate tool to repair corrupted MKV files called Wondershare Repairit.
+It's a handy data repair software that can quickly repair corrupted MKV video files on your computer.
+Users can scan and preview their files for free using Wondershaere Repairit Video Repair, so you're sure it can solve all your MKV video problems before you commit to getting it.
+The following are the main features of it:

-Here's our guide on how to use Recoverit Video Repair in Quick Repair mode:
+Here's our guide on how to use the Quick Repair mode:

 After your files appear in the process window, click on the boxes to the extreme left beside the file names to select those you want to work with.
 You can view the file name, file path, and file size all in one place.
 If everything is in order, click the "Repair" button in the bottom right corner.

 Once the repair is complete, a dialog box will notify you.
 Preview your video to confirm your MKV video is fixed.
-If everything is as it should be, save the video and enjoy your corruption-free playback.
-However, if the problem persists in your video, then proceed to Step 10.
+If everything is as it should be, save the video and enjoy your corruption-free playback. preview the repaired mkv video

 Sometimes, video corruption is just too much for Quick Repair to handle.
-In these situations, we make use of Advance Repair instead.
+In these situations, we make use of Advanced Repair instead.
 This mode ingeniously analyses the data and technology behind a working sample video, which it then uses to repair your corrupt files.
-Select the "Advance Repair" link located under the Operation tab.
+Select the "Advanced Repair" link located under the Operation tab.
 A dialog box will appear, asking you to select a sample file.

 Once complete, you'll see a dialog asking you to preview and save the file.
 Congrats!
 You've now fixed your MKV video with no sound problem.

-So if you have any other videos in other formats with any of the problems above, why don't you give Recoverit Video Repair a try?
+So if you have any other videos in other formats with any of the problems above, why don't you have a try?
 You won't regret it.

 Audio drivers are a type of computer file that allows other programs to recognize and appropriately interact with an audio device, like speakers and headphones.
 Check to make sure that your audio drivers aren't outdated or malfunctioning, as this could also be the cause of your MKV videos not producing sound.
 Here are a few things you can try.